hashed-io/Grants-Program/Afloat-Payments.md

 - **Full-Time Equivalent (FTE):**  1 FTE (across 4 contributors)
 - **Total Costs:** 37,300 USD

-#### Languages - Edited by Ercik
+#### Languages
 - All pallets will be developed in Rust.
-- Dwolla API is going to be write in Javascript using NodeJS
+- Dwolla API will be writen in Javascript using NodeJS

 ### Milestone 1 — Create and verify accounts and move funds including web hooks and token creation.
 - **Estimated duration:** 13 weeks